Code-Institute-Submissions/houseplant-heroes/README.md

 - A [Slick](https://kenwheeler.github.io/slick/) Carousel is used to display the most recently added posts on the homepage.
 - The carousel image links to the plant post for easy navigation for users.
-- The carousel also state who the plant was posted by.
+- The carousel also states who the plant was posted by.
 The username was included to encourage users to post their own plants to be displayed on the front page.
+- The decision to use slick was purely aesthetic as the carousel provided by Materialize CSS appeared either too big or too small and were rigid in their customisablity.

 ### Icons